 The spiritual dimension of the Jubilee year was also very important.
 It was a special year for the remission of sins.
 It is instructive that the Jubilee could not begin until after the “Day of Atonement” in the seventh month of the 49th year (Leviticus 25:9).
 Thus, it is the event of the 49th year that prepared the ground for the proclamation of the Jubilee in the 50th year.
 The “Day of Atonement” was the time when the children of Israel humbled themselves before God, repented of their sins and received forgiveness from God.
 Basically, the sins of the entire nation were remitted on that day (Leviticus 16:34).
 God was making it clear to them that spiritual freedom must precede physical freedom.

 As elaborate as the regulations for the Jubilee was, we do not have an explicit record of its actual practice in the Old Testament.
 However, people like Isaiah prophesied about it (Isaiah 61:1-3) and Ezekiel alluded to it (Ezekiel 46:17).
-But when Jesus stepped into the Temple at Jerusalem and was given the scroll, He read from Isaiah’s prophecy and declared that He was the fulfillment of the Jubilee (Luke 4:18-21).
+But when Jesus stepped into the Synagogue at Nazareth and was given the scroll, He read from Isaiah’s prophecy and declared that He was the fulfillment of the Jubilee (Luke 4:18-21).
 The implication of this is that His atoning sacrifice has made the Jubilee available to everyone that believes in Him.
 Christ paid the price for the debt that we ourselves could not pay.
 He is the one who redeems us and releases us (John 8:36).

 The principles of the Jubilee can still apply today to an individual or a nation.
 When God instituted the Jubilee, He was revealing His heart for Israel, and by extension, to all people who belong to Him.
 What was natural for Israel can now become our reality by faith.
 We can experience release, rest and restoration in the Lord.
 Christ is our access to the Jubilee.